Aliases for CLTA Gene

 Clathrin is a large, soluble protein composed of heavy and light chains.
 It functions as the main structural component of the lattice-type cytoplasmic face of coated pits and vesicles which entrap specific macromolecules during receptor-mediated endocytosis.
 This gene encodes one of two clathrin light chain proteins which are believed to function as regulatory elements.
 Alternative splicing results in multiple transcript variants.
 Related pseudogenes have been identified on chromosomes 8 and 12. [provided by RefSeq, May 2010]

 GeneCards Summary for CLTA Gene

-CLTA (Clathrin, Light Chain A) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include structural molecule activity and peptide binding.
+CLTA (Clathrin Light Chain A) is a Protein Coding gene.
+Diseases associated with CLTA include Leber Plus Disease.
+Among its related pathways are Signaling by GPCR and L1CAM interactions.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and clathrin heavy chain binding.
 An important paralog of this gene is CLTB.

 Clathrin is the major protein of the polyhedral coat of coated pits and vesicles.
 Acts as component of the TACC3/ch-TOG/clathrin complex proposed to contribute to stabilization of kinetochore fibers of the mitotic spindle by acting as inter-microtubule bridge (PubMed:15858577, PubMed:21297582).